nitk2038/nitk2038.github.io/_posts/2022-02-19-Covid-19_Data_Analysis_using_API_2nd.md

-## analyze the correlate between the number of confirmed cases and the number of deaths using machine learning
+## Analysis of trends in the number of confirmed cases using Machine Learning

 ### make dataframe to use at machine learning